redis/redis-doc/docs/install/install-redisinsight/install-on-k8s.md

 ```

 {{< note >}}
-If the deployment will be exposed by a service whose name is 'redisinsight', set `REDISINSIGHT_HOST` and `REDISINSIGHT_PORT` environment variables to override the environment variables created by the service.
+If the deployment will be exposed by a service whose name is 'redisinsight', set `RI_APP_HOST` and `RI_APP_PORT` environment variables to override the environment variables created by the service.
 {{< /note >}}

 3. Once the deployment has been successfully applied and the deployment complete, access RedisInsight.
 This can be accomplished by exposing the deployment as a K8s Service or by using port forwarding, as in the example below: